Indatus/paladin/description.rst

 Usage
 =====

 Paladin needs orders before he can carry them out.
+Commands can be run with either a ``-v, --verbose`` flag or ``-q, --quiet`` flag to change the level of output printed in the command line.

 Create ``orders``
 -----------------